-- Girls Lacrosse games shall consist of two (2) twenty-five (25) minute halves for varsity and sub-varsity.
-When girls' varsity and sub-varsity lacrosse games are played back to back, the sub-varsity game will consist of two (2) twenty (20) minute halves.
-Upon mutual agreement the sub-varsity halves may be reduced to a minimum of ten minutes each with a five (5) minutes intermission.
+- Girls varsity and sub varsity lacrosse will have four twelve minute quarters.
+During back to back games - The varsity game will consist of four (4) twelve minute quarters - The sub varsity game will consist of four (4) ten minute quarters.
+Upon mutual agreement the sub-varsity quarters may be reduced to a minimum of five (5) minutes each with a five (5) minutes intermission.
 A full sub-varsity rate shall be paid regardless of length of game time. - Regularly scheduled games cannot be forfeited by the individual schools (Principals, Athletic Directors, Coaches and others). - Schools that issue equipment to athletes for out-of-season use assume the liability for its use.
 Such equipment should be inspected prior to the season for reconditioning and safety. - The Girls Lacrosse Committee recommends all ball persons be properly trained.
 All ball persons shall be equipped with a protective helmet for all regular season games as well as tournament games. - For information regarding specific rules for girls lacrosse refer to the US Lacrosse Women's Rules endorsed by the National Federation of High Schools. - Schools should make every effort to lay out their game field with team bench areas on the opposite side of the field from spectators. - SUB-VARSITY GAMES: No sub-varsity (freshmen, sophomore or junior varsity) games may be played on or after the last date to play. - ⇒ NFHS Guidelines for Management of Concussions: The NHIAA mandates the following of the NFHS guidelines for management of Concussions.
 Concussions: Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional.